moerlemans/moerlemans.github.io/README.md

 ## Personal

 In my free time I'm an avid cyclist, mountainbiker, and runner.
 I also like to visit the mountains (although we do not have those in The Netherlands) to climb, hike, and ski.
 I also like to read books about economics and sometimes try to learn some extra mathematics by reading math textbooks.
-I live in Utrecht.
+I used to live in Rotterdam, now I live in Utrecht.